 Please note the following persons may accompany a visa applicant during Consular-related visits:

-- Interpreter: Embassy staff can assist in translation from Arabic, Hindi, and Urdu to English.
+- Interpreter: Embassy staff can assist in translation from Arabic to English.
 If an applicant speaks a native language other than those previously listed and does not speak English well enough to participate in an interview, they may bring ONE interpreter to the interview.

 - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly or disabled.